PRESENTATION GUIDELINES

 -

-Posters should be easily read at a distance of 1.5 meters (see Components and Design of a Poster below for font sizes).
+Posters should be easily read at a distance of approximately 3 feet (1 meter). (see Components and Design of a Poster below for font sizes)

 -